|<< Spike Edney Biography||

 The location of the statue can be seen on Google maps here, and on street view here.
 It is a short walk from the Casino Barričre de Montreux, which currently hosts The Studio Experience exhibition.

-All of the photos on this page (with the exception of the last three) were taken when I visited Montreux in September 2014 and 2015, a week after Freddie's birthday.
+All of the photos on this page were taken when I visited Montreux in September 2014, 2015 and 2016, a week after Freddie's birthday.
 Each photograph can be clicked for the full scale version.
 In addition, I have uploaded a number of short videos of the statue to my Youtube channel.